Chiang Mai Markets Guide 2026 – Hidden Authentic Markets

 This Chiang Mai markets guide explores where locals actually shop, eat, and source goods across the city.
 Instead of focusing on staged night markets, it highlights produce hubs, student markets, neighborhood food streets, and wholesale craft markets that power Chiang Mai’s real market ecosystem.

-This Chiang Mai market guide 2026 explores the hidden authentic markets locals actually use, from early-morning produce hubs to student markets and neighborhood food streets.
+This 2026 guide to the best markets in Chiang Mai explores hidden, authentic spots locals actually use, from early-morning produce hubs to student markets and neighborhood food streets.

 If you start researching Chiang Mai markets online, you’ll quickly notice a pattern.
 Most articles repeat the same handful of places — Night Bazaar, Saturday Walking Street, Sunday Walking Street — as if those markets represent how things actually work in the city.